Categories

 There are several instances where companies will be asked or will initiate a request to verify an individual’s work history and other details associated with their current or past employment.
 This process is known as “employment verification.”

 The hiring process is when most companies do verification of employment, and the process includes professional reference checks.
 Businesses generally receive proof of employment verification requests from third parties.
-Lenders who receive loan applications, credit card applications tend to do employee document verification to make sure that the person who’s applying isn’t lying about their employment status.
+Lenders who receive loan applications, and credit card applications tend to do employee document verification to make sure that the person who’s applying isn’t lying about their employment status.

 Mortgage lenders also verify your employment by contacting your employer directly and by reviewing the latest income documentation.
 The borrower has to sign a form authorizing an employer to share their income information with a lender asking about employment verification.
 At that point, the lender typically calls the employer to obtain the necessary information.
 There are some steps that you need to take, but there are steps borrowers need to take if they refuse to verify employment.